Everything About HPV and Testing

 HPV and Pregnancy

-When developed during pregnancy, HPV treatment of the mother is often delayed until after delivery of the baby.
+When developed during HPV and pregnancy, HPV treatment of the mother is often delayed until after delivery of the baby.
 HPV can cause genital warts to grow and sometimes genital warts can grow even larger due to pregnancy hormones.
 If they grow big enough to obstruct the birth canal, the baby may have to be delivered via cesarean section (C-section).
 In very rare cases, a mother can pass HPV to her baby during childbirth.
 An extremely small number of these infants develop a condition that causes tumors to grow in the throat called recurrent respiratory papillomatosis (RRP).
 These tumors are surgically removed but often come back.
 Mothers with HPV can breastfeed their babies.

 Testing Methods For HPV